Use of the University’s Trademarks

 The University’s Trademarks will not be used in any manner tending to diminish the reputation and image of the University.
 The University’s Trademarks are not to be used in any way that discriminates or implies discrimination against any persons based on any prohibited basis under Virginia or federal law, or that would violate the University’s anti-discrimination policies.

 V. EFFECTIVE DATE, REVIEW, AND APPROVAL

-This Policy will become effective upon the date of approval by the Senior Vice President for Administration and Finance and the Provost and Executive Vice President.
-This Policy will be reviewed periodically by the Office of University Counsel and Auxiliary Enterprises.
+This Policy will become effective upon the date of approval by the Senior Vice President for Administration and Finance, the Provost and Executive Vice President, and the Vice President of Communications and Marketing.
+This Policy will be reviewed periodically by the Office of University Counsel and Office of Business Services.